FederalCSUMission/IL5DeploymentGuide/AzureDatabricks.md

           - Terminate after ** minutes of inactivity
       - Worker Type: Selection of worker nodes with type of nodes needed to support the workload.
       - Driver Type: Same as worker nodes.
+4. Hit **CREATE** and wait for the cluster to be deployed.
+This can take a few minutes depending on the size of the compute resources.